Run of show basics

 A printed run of show captures the plan.
 A live run of show captures reality.
 The difference is who has to chase whom when the plan and reality drift apart.

-1pm builds the run of show as a single live document shared between the planner and the crew.
+1pm builds the run of show as a single live document shared between your events team and the crew.
 You assign crew to items, share one link, and update the timeline as the day unfolds.
 Each crew member sees only the items they are involved in, and changes you make appear on every open crew view within seconds.

 The format is the same as any run sheet you have built before.
 The difference is that the document is live, mobile-first, and shared by link rather than printed or emailed.